 A single compatible Edwards finger cuff can be used for accumulated monitoring of the same patient for up to 8 hours on a single finger.
-During single cuff monitoring, the HemoSphere noninvasive system will automatically release the pressure in the cuff at regular intervals.
-See Cuff Pressure Release Mode on page 188.
+During single cuff monitoring, the HemoSphere noninvasive system will automatically release the pressure in the cuff at regular user selected intervals (30 minutes, 2 hours, and 4 hours).
+See Cuff Pressure Release Mode on page 191.